Gonzalo Pizarro: Expeditions with Francisco de Orellana

 In November 1539, Francisco Pizarro appointed Gonzalo vice-governor of Quito, which had been taken in 1534 by Sebastián de Benalcázar.
 Gonzalo was ordered to explore east of Quito to investigate the rumours of a rich native kingdom to the east, called El Dorado, and of the so-called Land of Cinnamon - "País de la Canela".
 Gonzalo set about organising an expedition in Cuzco; among those he recruited was Francisco de Orellana, a veteran of the conquest of the Inca and a dependable supporter of the Pizarro brothers.
-With 170 Spaniards and 3,000 Native Americans, Gonzalo marched to Quito in December 1540 and enlisted a further 220 Spaniards and 4,000 Native Americans.
+With 170 Spaniards and 3,000 Native Americans, Gonzalo marched to Quito in December 1540 and enlisted more people, to reach a total of 220 Spaniards and 4,000 Native Americans.
 Orellana, Gonzalo's second-in-command and relative, was sent to Guayaquil to gather more troops and horses.
-Gonzalo Pizarro and his followers left Quito on February 1541, a month before Orellana, who was able to bring 23 men and several horses.
-By March, the two met at the valley of Zumaco and started their march across the Andes.
+Gonzalo Pizarro and his followers left Quito on February 1541, a month before Orellana, who was able to bring 23 men besides him, and several horses.
+By March, the two groups met at the valley of Zumaco and started their march across the Andes.
 After following the courses of the Coca and Napo rivers, the expedition started to run out of provisions.
-About 140 of the 340 Spaniards and 3,000 out of 4,000 natives died.
+About 140 of the 244 Spaniards and 3,000 out of 4,000 natives died.
 In February 1542, the leaders decided Orellana would take 50 men and continue sailing down the Napo river in search of food, then return to Pizarro.
 However, the return trip proved impossible because of adverse currents and Orellana's own pursuit of discovery.

 After a brief period, Gonzalo concluded the expedition was a complete failure and decided to take a northern route back to Quito with 80 of the remaining men, unknowingly relinquishing the success to Orellana, who ended up discovering and exploring the entire length of the Amazon River.

 Upon his return to Quito, Gonzalo learnt that the Almagristas (as the followers of Almagro were called) had assassinated his brother Francisco Pizarro on June 26, 1541 in retaliation for Almagro's execution.
 By this time the Crown's representative, Cristóbal Vaca de Castro, had arrived in Peru amidst the confusion after Pizarro's death.
 Gonzalo offered to help capture those responsible for his brother's death, but was refused.
 The Almagristas were finally defeated in the battle of Chupas on September 16, 1542, and their leader, Diego Almagro El Mozo, was executed.